-- Stay calm so as not to frighten the young person. - Reassure the young person that they are not to blame and that it was right to tell. - Listen to the young person, showing that you are taking them seriously. - Keep questions to a minimum so that there is a clear and accurate understanding of what has been said.
+- Before any other action, ensure the immediate safety of the young person. - Stay calm so as not to frighten the young person. - Reassure the young person that they are not to blame and that it was right to tell. - Listen to the young person, showing that you are taking them seriously. - Keep questions to a minimum and do not ask leading questions so that there is a clear and accurate understanding of what has been said.
 (The law is very strict and child abuse cases have been dismissed where it is felt that the young person has been led and ideas have been suggested when questioning).
 Only ask questions to clarify. - Inform the young person that you have to inform other people about what they have told you.
 Tell the young person this is to help stop the abuse continuing. - Safety of the young person is paramount.
-If the young person needs urgent medical attention call an ambulance, inform the doctors of the concern and ensure they are made aware that this is a child protection issue. - Record all information on the Safeguarding Report Form.
+If the young person needs urgent medical attention, call an ambulance, inform the doctors of the concern and ensure they are made aware that this is a child protection issue. - Record all information on the Safeguarding Report Form.
 (Appendix A) - Report the incident to PWB Designated Safeguarding Officer instead listed at the start of this document.